 Quality Time With Kids Matters

 Experts refer to this as the quality time between parents and their children when you give your full, undivided attention during an activity.
 It can be playing in the backyard, discovering a new game, drawing a picture, or eating dinner together.
 That’s where memories are made and can benefit your child.
-In an article for the University of Illinois Extension, six family life experts noted quality time between parents and their child “develops stronger communication, promotes interactions, strengthens bonds within the family, helps children become mentally and emotionally healthier, builds self-esteem, and instills values and experiences in your children to help them become better people overall.”1
+In an article for the University of Illinois Extension, six family life experts noted that quality time between parents and their child “develops stronger communication, promotes interactions, strengthens bonds within the family, helps children become mentally and emotionally healthier, builds self-esteem, and instills values and experiences in your children to help them become better people overall.”1

 Just Take the Time to Do Something Together